Quecreek Mine rescue: Aftermath

 Dennis Hall died on May 13, 2022.

+In his 2022 album Midnight and Lonesome, Buddy Miller included a song titled "Quecreek", which was written by his wife Julie Miller.

 The Dropkick Murphys song "Buried Alive" on their 2003 album Blackout is a tribute to the Quecreek Mine rescue.

 Singer–songwriter Anaïs Mitchell recorded a song entitled "Quecreek Flood" on her 2004 album Hymns for the Exiled.
 The song explores the political and personal implications of the mining disaster.